 Dr Andrew McCulloch is the Chair of GMC Services International, a Board Member of Healthwatch England and a freelance consultant in health and social care and international development.
 He was previously Chief Executive of the Picker Institute Europe and prior to joining Picker, Andrew was Chief Executive of the Mental Health Foundation.
 Andrew’s partner is a social worker.

 Baroness Tyler of Enfield (Claire Tyler) has recently stepped down as Chair of the Board at the Children and Families Court Advisory and Support Service (Cafcass), the largest employer of social workers in the country.
 Previously, Claire was CEO of the national charity Relate and a senior civil servant at the Department for Education.

 Mark is Chair of the Barnet, Enfield and Haringey Mental Health NHS Trust.
 He is a digital technologist with extensive experience operating at board level for multinational business and public organisations.
 As Chief Technology and Information Officer, he led the digital transformation of Openreach (part of the BT Group), the £5bn regulated national infrastructure provider.

 Adnan is the Executive Director of Finance and is a qualified accountant.
-He has worked in public and private sector organisation, having commenced his career as a Trainee Accountant with the NHS in 1998.
+He has worked in public and private sector organisations, having commenced his career as a Trainee Accountant with the NHS in 1998.
 Prior to joining Social Work England, he was Managing Director of a financial management and business consultancy organisation primarily focused within the educational and NFP sector.
-He was formerly Group Director of Finance at Dixons Academies Charitable Trust and Chief Financial Officer at LEAF Academy Trust.
-During his time within the academies sector, Adnan played a key role in maximising the impact of sector freedoms by introducing benchmark financial management and leadership practises, and opportunities for sustained income growth.
+Adnan played a key role in maximising the impact of academies sector freedoms by introducing benchmark financial management and leadership practises, and opportunities for sustained income growth.